bbittne/ST558-Project2/bus.md

 ![](bus_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-From the above plot, we can see that the most shares is with 6-15 words in the title.
+The number of shares will vary depending on on the channel type.
+But there is clearly a relationship between the number of words in the title and the number of shares.
 Therefore, the number of words in the title affects shares, and we will keep n_tokens_title variable.

-A plot with the number of shares on the y-axis and publishing_day on the x-axis is created:
+A plot with the number of shares on the y-axis and publishing day (publishing_day) on the x-axis is created:

 ``` r
 g <- ggplot(newsDataSubsetTrain, aes(x = publishing_day, y = shares))